Finite-time Analysis of Globally Nonstationary Multi-Armed Bandits: Experiments

 \begin{itemize} \item \textbf{Stationary}: We define a stationary environment (i.e., with no change) with $100$ arms where the mean $\mu_i = (101-i)/100$ never changes over time, i.e., the rewards of arms are evenly distributed between $0$ and $1$. \item \textbf{Gradual}: We define a gradually changing environment with $100$ arms with $\mu_{i,t} = \frac{(T-t+1)}{T}\mu_{i,1} + \frac{t-1}{T}(1-\mu_{i,1})$, where $\mu_{i,1}=(101-i)/100$.
 In this environment, the mean of each arm is the same as the stationary environment at time $t=1$, but evolves gradually toward $1-\mu_{i,1}$ as $t$ increases up to $T$. \item \textbf{Abrupt}: We define an abruptly changing environment with $100$ arms and $\mu_{i,1}=(101-i)/100$ at $t=1$.
 Unlike the stationary environment, $\mu_{i,t} = 1 - \mu_{i,1}$ between round $t'=T/3$ and round $t''= 2T/3$.
 In other words, the rewards of every arms change abruptly two times at $t=T/3,2T/3$. \item \textbf{Abrupt local}: We define an environment with $100$ arms in which only a portion of the arms change abruptly, i.e., the global change assumption does not hold.
 As in the other environment, $\mu_{i,1}=(101-i)/100$ at $t=1$, but for $i \in [1,10]$, $\mu_{i,t} = 0.5$ between round $t'=T/3$ and round $t''= 2T/3$.
 In other words, only the top-10 arms change abruptly two times, and the other arms are stationary. \end{itemize}

-The stationary, abrupt, and gradual settings are in line with the assumptions from our algorithms (\AADWIN{}-E-UCB and \AADWIN{}-TS) as the changes are global.
-The abrupt local setting violates these assumptions, because only a subset of the arms change.
+The stationary, abrupt, and gradual settings are in line with the assumptions from our algorithms (\ADWIN{}-TS, \AADWIN{}-TS, \AADWIN{}-KL-UCB) as the changes are global.
+The abrupt local setting violates these assumptions because only a subset of the arms change.

 In addition, we consider the following real-world scenarios:

 \begin{itemize}